modcloth/ansible-role-modcloth-barman/README.md

 archive_command = 'rsync -a %p {{barman_user}}@{{this host}}:{{barman_home}}/{{name}}/%f'
 ```

-The barman server should have postgres installed.
+The barman server should have pip and postgres installed.

 Role Variables
 --------------